 Better mental health such as increased self-esteem and less social isolation

 >

 > For more information on the benefits of Tai Chi for seniors, see the following published articles from Dr. Fuzhong Li:

 >

 > Tai Chi Classes

 >

-> If you are interested in attending a class view the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) list to see classes available in Oregon and SW Washington.
+> If you are interested in attending a class view the map of Senior Fitness Classes in Oregon / SW Washington (includes Tai Chi, Stepping On and Otago).
 The classes are subject to change, so please contact the facility for current information.

 >

 > Tai Chi: Moving for Better Balance Instructor Certification